Reverend James Bartlett 1816 - 1881

 - 21st June 1881 - Dies aged 65 at South Street, South Petherton, Somerset.
 In his obituary in the "Minutes of the Bible Christian Conference" (1881) he was described as "a loving and lovable man" who excelled as a pastor [Source].

 - 1891 - Elizabeth, James' widow, is living in James Street, South Petherton, Somerset with her daughter Elizabeth J. (Jennie).
 In the 1891 census Elizabeth is described as a widow living on her own means and Jennie is a 39 year old spinster.
-It is probable that Elizabeth died in early 1895, but I still need to confirm this.

 The Makings of a Bible Christian Itinerant, James Bartlett, 1816-1881 by Dr. David Shorney